How to adapt to change in a customer-centric world

 Business Process Mapping details the steps that a business takes to complete a process, such as hiring an employee or ordering and shipping a product.
 The process maps show the “who,” “what,” “when,” “where” and “how” for these business steps, why help in analysing the “why.”

-By mapping your end to end business processes you can gain clarity around:
+By mapping your end to end business processes allows you to get clarity and visibility on:

 - Who are my customers (both direct and indirect)?